 I was going to wait a few weeks to share this recipe because it’s Christmas-themed and I don’t really want to post gingerbread men before Halloween even arrives.
 I just couldn’t resist.
 Now you have plenty of time to plan elaborate cookie trays for all of your dog friends.

-They’re made with a little bit of molasses and cinnamon to give them a gingerbread color but you can cut them in any shape you like.
-Just keep in mind that if you make them bigger than about 1 1/2 inches you’ll need to adjust your cooking time.
+They’re made with a little bit of molasses and cinnamon to give them a gingerbread color but you can cut them in any shape you like; I just think the gingerbread man is adorable.
+Keep in mind that if you make them bigger than about 1 1/2 inches you’ll need to adjust your cooking time.

 You want to bake them until they’re very firm to the touch–how long this takes varies anywhere from 25 to 40 minutes.
 The dog treats will crisp up as they cool.